AmraniO/sand-map/README.md

-# Sand-Map
+# Sand Map

-Sand-Map is a PowerBI custom visual developed using R & TypeScript.
+Sand Map is a PowerBI custom visual developed using R & TypeScript.

 ## Installation?